Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation

 Examples of high-energy radiation include x-rays and gamma rays.
 They, as well as some higher energy UV radiation, are called ionizing radiation, which means they have enough energy to remove an electron from (ionize) an atom or molecule.
 This can damage the DNA inside of cells, which can result in cancer.

-Radiofrequency (RF) radiation is at the low-energy end of the electromagnetic spectrum and is a type of non-ionizing radiation.
+Radiofrequency (RF) radiation, which includes radio waves and microwaves, is at the low-energy end of the electromagnetic spectrum.
+It is a type of non-ionizing radiation.
 Non-ionizing radiation has enough energy to move atoms in a molecule around or cause them to vibrate, but not enough to ionize (remove charged particles such as electrons).
-RF radiation has higher energy than extremely low-frequency electromagnetic radiation, but lower energy than some other types of non-ionizing radiation, like visible light and infrared.
-Ionizing radiation has even higher energy.
+RF radiation has lower energy than some other types of non-ionizing radiation, like visible light and infrared, but it has higher energy than extremely low-frequency (ELF) radiation.

 If RF radiation is absorbed in large enough amounts by materials containing water, such as food, fluids, and body tissues, it can produce heat.
 This can lead to burns and tissue damage.
 Although RF radiation does not cause cancer by damaging DNA in cells the way ionizing radiation does, there has been concern that some forms of non-ionizing radiation might have biological effects that could result in cancer in some circumstances.